rodaebel/gaesynkit/README.txt

 The gaesynkit framework enables Google App Engine application developers to create entities in the client's Web Storage and synchronize them with the server-side Datastore at a later point of time.
-So, offline editing becomes easier and more secure through a high level API.
+So, offline editing becomes easier and more secure through a higher level API.

 Copyright and License